 Finnair's ability to pass increased jet fuel costs on to its customers by increasing fares is limited by the competitive nature of the airline industry as discussed in "- The airline industry is competitive and the market is continuously changing" below.
 Finnair's jet fuel costs are also subject to foreign exchange rate risk as international prices for jet fuel are denominated in U.S. dollars.
-In addition to these market-related developments, external factors such as weather-related events, natural disasters, political disruptions or wars involving oil-producing and oil-refining countries, changes in governmental policy concerning jet fuel production, transportation or marketing, changes in jet fuel production capacity, environmental concerns, pandemics, volatility in the financial markets concerning spot prices and futures contracts concerning oil and other macroeconomic factors impacting the demand for oil products may result in unexpected jet fuel supply shortages and jet fuel price increases in the future.
-For example, the breakout of the war in Ukraine led to historically high jet fuel prices in 2022, which increased Finnair's operating expenses and had a negative impact on Finnair's results of operations during 2022.
+In addition to these market-related developments, external factors such as weather-related events, natural disasters, political disruptions or wars involving oil-producing and oil-refining countries, changes in governmental policy concerning jet fuel production, transportation or marketing, changes in jet fuel production capacity, environmental concerns, pandemics, volatility in the financial markets concerning spot prices and futures contracts concerning oil and other macroeconomic factors impacting the demand for oil products may result in unexpected jet fuel supply shortages and jet fuel prices in 2022, which increased Finnair's operating expenses and had a negative impact on Finnair's results of operations during 2022.
 Increasing jet fuel costs, disruptions in jet fuel supplies and ineffective hedging in relation to changes in market prices may result in increased expenses, which may have a material adverse effect on Finnair's business, financial condition, results of operations and prospects.